anujpatel2899/Application/README.md

-# Updated the Story of Application the Developer B
+# Updated the Story of Application the Developer A and B

-# Update the Story Application of the Developer A